acailic/acailic.github.io/_notes/aws-cda-review-4.md

 -	So we manage infrastructure…
 -	With Fargate, it’s all Serverless!
 We don’t provision EC2 instances
 -	We just create task definitions, and AWS will run our containers for us
+-	Fargate is Serverless (no EC2 to manage)
+-	AWS provisions containers for us and assigns them ENI
+-	Fargate containers are provisioned by the container spec (CPU / RAM)
+-	Fargate tasks can have IAM Roles to execute actions against AWS